ds2-lab/infinicache/README.md

   Create a S3 bucket for storing the zip file of the Lambda code and data output by Lambda functions.

-  Run `aws configure` to config your AWS credential.
+  Run `aws configure` to configure your AWS credentials.

   ```shell
   aws configure